lukeWaninger/hcds-a2-bias/README.md

 * [`plotly`](https://plot.ly/python/)
 * [`synapse`](https://python-docs.synapse.org//)
 * [`zipfile`](https://docs.python.org/2/library/zipfile.html)

+### The Objective Revision Evaluation Service ([ORES](https://www.mediawiki.org/wiki/ORES))
+This API will be used to estimate the quality of each article drawn from source 1 above.
+Data will be gathered from this source through formed API requests in the notebook.
+ORES will return an estimated article quality and probabilities for six different rankings.

+1. FA - Featured article
+2. GA - Good article
+3. B - B-class article
+4. C - C-class article
+5. Start - Start-class article
+6. Stub - Stub-class article
+You may also notice two additional categories not to be confused with the six designated above.
+They are error results from the ORES API and may be either 'Text Deleted' or 'Revision not Found'.

 ## Files Created
 This notebook creates 1 CSV file of data extracted and compiled as part of this analysis.